ZenHubIO/API/README.md

 The endpoint returns that issue's assigned _Time Estimate_ (if applicable), its _Pipeline_ in the Board, as well as any _+1s_.

+NOTE: Closed issues might take up to 1 minute to show up in the Closed pipeline.
+Similarly reopened issues might take up to 1 minute to show in the right pipeline.

 Here is an example of returned JSON data:
 ```json
 {